Janmejay-Joshi/NoobCC/WebDev/Abstract/Week_00.md

 # Week 0

 ## Guidelines:
-* Everyone will work independently managing a GitHub code base for the Week.
 * No Plagarisim getting inspiration and expanding upon prebuilt code is acceptable.
 * No Best Project for the Week.